 Career Levels of the Communication Profession

-At this level the communication professional branches into a role with either a specific or a generalist focus, where work experience provides opportunities for a more strategic and problem-solving approach.
-The communication professional will apply a deeper understanding and practice of the Principles.
+- At this milestone, the communication professional branches into a role with a specific focus (Specialist) or a broad multi-disciplinary focus (Generalist) that provides opportunities for a more strategic approach, applying a deeper understanding of the Global Standard purpose and principles.

 The Six Principles of the Communication Profession

 Communication professionals adopt the highest standards of professional behavior.

 Acting as the organization’s voice, a communication professional expresses a single, consistent story for internal and external audiences.

 The communication professional is sophisticated about the organization’s internal culture and external environment.

 Communication professionals research and evaluate how to serve and promote the organization most effectively and then offer recommendations supported by direct and secondary evidence.

 With rigor and discipline, a communication professional identifies opportunities and challenges both inside and outside of the organization.

 A communication professional identifies and communicates with employees, customers, shareholders, regulators, government agencies and other groups with an interest in the organization’s activities.

 Our members hold positions in a variety of communication disciplines, including: